Best Mattress for Back Pain

 Lower back pain is a problem for many sleepers.
 It is crucial to find a mattress that offers good support so you won’t suffer from added pressure to your back every time you go to sleep!

 It is important to note that firmness and support are not the same.
 A mattress can be firm without offering good support while a soft mattress can give you great support.
 Adequate support comes from a mattress that keeps your spine in alignment, while also remaining comfortable.

 Comfort and spinal alignment are equally important.
 If the mattress is creating pressure points on your back or elsewhere on your body, then you are likely to experience pain and discomfort which negates the benefits that a mattress with good support provides.

-A good mattress for back pain should keep the spine aligned and supported while also being comfortable.
+A good mattress for back pain should keep the spine aligned and supported and be comfortable at the same time.

 What is the ideal firmness for a sleeper with back pain?
-Firmer mattresses provide the feeling of sleeping on a top of the mattress rather than inside it which softer mattresses usually provide as they let you sink into them, hugging and contouring to your body.
+Firmer mattresses provide the feeling of sleeping on a top of the mattress rather than inside it which is a typical characteristic of softer mattresses that let you sink into them, hugging and contouring to your body.

 A mattress that is medium to slightly firm is most preferred and recommended.
-Therefore, it should be around a 5-7 on the firmness scale, with 10 being the most firm.
-This medium level of firmness offers an ideal balance of “push-back” type of support, and softness necessary for comfort and pressure relief.
+Therefore, it should be around a 5-7 on the firmness scale, with 10 being the firmest.
+This medium level of firmness offers an ideal balance of support and softness necessary for comfort and pressure relief.

 Pressure Point Prevention

 One of the most important things that back pain sufferers should pay attention to is pressure points.
 Typically, pressure points mean that there is more push back on one specific area, causing misalignment along your body and spine.
 When the back /body move out of alignment, more pressure is placed on your spine, leading to unwanted back pain.